yukihirop/r2-oas/docs/attention/if_clash.md

 # If clash

-Unfortunately, if you do the paste operation with Swagger Editor running, it may occasionally crash.

-f you crash while Swagger Editor is running, you can execute the following command to reflect the editing status up to a few seconds before in the local file.
+If you crash while Swagger Editor is running, you can execute the following command to reflect the editing status up to a few seconds before in the local file.

 ```bash
 bundle exec rake routes:oas:analyze